Suchomimus: Palaeobiology

 Charig and Milner had proposed a piscivorous (fish-eating) diet for the closely related Baryonyx in 1986.
 This was later confirmed in 1997 with the discovery of partially digested fish scales found in the Baryonyx holotype.
 In 1998, Sereno and colleagues suggested the same dietary preference for Suchomimus, based on its elongated jaws, spoon-shaped terminal rosette, and long teeth reminiscent of those of piscivorous crocodilians.
 Holtz Jr. noted that spinosaurid teeth were adapted for grasping rather than slicing, hence their reduced serrations, which in most other theropods were more prominent.
 Suchomimus's extensive secondary palate, which would have made the roof of the mouth more solid, allowed it to better resist twisting forces exerted by prey.
 The rest of Suchomimus's body was not particularly adapted to the water.
 The discovery of Suchomimus revealed that spinosaurid skulls were significantly shallower, more elongated, and narrower than previously thought.

 The use of the robust forelimbs and giant claws of spinosaurs remains a debated topic.
 Charig and Milner speculated in 1986 that Baryonyx may have crouched by the riverbank and used its claws to gaff fish out of the water, similarly to Grizzly bears.
 In 1987, British biologist Andrew Kitchener hypothesized a use in scavenging carcasses, though this has been critiqued by other researchers who pointed out that in most cases, a carcass would have already been largely emptied out by its initial predators.
 A 2005 study by Therrien and colleagues posited that spinosaur forelimbs were probably used for hunting larger prey items, given that their snouts could not resist the bending stress.
 In a 2017 review of the family, American paleontologist David Hone and Holtz Jr. also considered possible functions in digging for water sources or hard-to-reach prey, as well as burrowing into soil to construct nests.
 A 2022 study comparing the bone densities of Suchomimus, Baryonyx, and Spinosaurus reveals that spinosaurids had ecologically disparate lifestyles.
 Suchomimus itself was more adapted to a life hunting in shallow water due to its hollow bones, while Baryonyx and Spinosaurus were capable of fully submerging underwater and diving after prey.
 Courtesy of denser bones, the latter two spinosaurids could hunt underwater for prey and occupy a more derived lifestyle than Suchomimus could.
+Isotopic geochemical lines of evidence also support a semi-aquatic foraging habit for Suchomimus; its δ^{44/42}Ca values are highly negative, in contrast to contemporary abelisaurids and carcharodontosaurids, indicating a greater reliance on aquatic resources.